cairo-book/cairo-book/src/ch02-02-data-types.md

 a tuple, every element of an array must have the same type.
 You can create and use array methods by importing the `array::ArrayTrait` trait.

 An important thing to note is that arrays are append-only.
 This means that you can only add elements to the end of an array.
-Arrays are, in fact, queues.
+Arrays are, in fact, queues whose values can't be popped nor modified.
-You cannot modify an elements in an array.
 This has to do with the fact that once a memory slot is written to, it cannot be overwritten, but only read from it.

 Here is an example of creation of an array with 3 elements: